DataDog/hiring-engineers/answers.md

 Your answers to the questions go here.

 I started off connecting Datadog to my AWS account to see what metrics it could pull out of CloudWatch.
+I have a few web applications running in my account so it was cool to see how they were running.
 It created a unified view of my infrastructure along with the metrics collected from the agents later on.
 I installed the agent on 4 of my EC2 instances to get a deeper integration.
 You can see it picked up two of my load balancers and an RDS cluster in the first screenshot.

 I got started by using Vagrant as outlined.
 I created an Ubuntu VM on my Windows machine and installed the agent with my API keys.